Jurisdiction Food Recovery Programs

 • Help create sustainable funding for food recovery organizations

-Even areas with many food recovery organizations may lack sufficient collection, storage, and distribution resources to meet the amount of food that will be donated as a result of this new law.
+Even areas with many food recovery organizations may lack sufficient collection, storage, and distribution resources to meet the amount of food that will be donated due to this new law.
 Our existing infrastructure for food recovery and distribution must expand.

 Frequently Asked Questions